Bail Hearing in Toronto

 • Not be in possession of any electronic device capable of accessing the internet;

-And others.
+• And others.

-Unlike an Undertaking, which can be reviewed at the first court appearance automatically, once the conditions of the Recognizance release are set, it is very difficult to change them.
 Unless the Crown prosecutor agrees to vary the conditions, the only recourse is to conduct a Superior Court bail review hearing.
 This entails significant time and expense, so it is best to negotiate the terms of release as much as possible at the initial bail hearing.

-How a Criminal Lawyer can Help You get Released Faster
+How Can a Criminal Lawyer Help?

-With local lawyers in Toronto, our criminal defence lawyers are able to contact the police and the person charged while they are being detained.
-We typically make all reasonable efforts to discuss the file with the “presenting officer” or “duty Crown” and negotiate release without the need for a contested bail hearing.
-Although the person in custody must still appear before a judge or justice of the peace, it goes much smoother when the officer or prosecutor in charge is agreeable to release and we present a joint release plan.
+Our criminal defence lawyers are able to contact the police and the person charged while they are being detained.
+We make all reasonable efforts to discuss the file with the “presenting officer” or “Duty Crown” and negotiate release without the need for a contested bail hearing.

-If we cannot convince the presenting officer or prosecutor, there are several options open to us.
 We can either choose to conduct a bail hearing in front of a Justice of the Peace (which must occur within 24 hours of arrest) or can choose to adjourn the matter to a Court where a Judge and Crown prosecutor will be in attendance.
-If the matter is particularly complex, a bail hearing may need to be scheduled several days into the future.

-Conducting the bail hearing properly is sometimes more important than any other step in the criminal process (with the exception, perhaps, of the trial).
 Indeed, an order of detention can impact how the rest of the case is conducted.
 Unfortunately, some people spend more time in jail waiting for their trial date than they would even if convicted at trial.
 As such, we do everything possible to ensure that our clients are released from custody as soon as possible.

 We understand it’s tempting to conduct your own bail hearing in the hope of getting out sooner, but there are some significant risks in doing so, including the following: